 Yesterday, the first half decent day for sometime, saw me heading off for the Wielangta Forest.
 The weather lately, while not producing much rain, has been blustery and cold--I have to admit to having turned the heater on a couple of times last week, a first for any Tasmanian February that I can recall!

-, and then on to the Northern end of the Sandspit River track.
+I followed my usual routine, a stop at the picnic area, and then on to the Northern end of the Sandspit River track.
 This area is fast becoming one of my all time favourites, only soured slightly by being an hour's drive from home.

 The stop at the picnic area produced the usual Pink Robin (top left), and I could hear it calling as I opened the car door.
 I spent 20 minutes or so here, waiting for an opportunity to get a shot and it graciously allowed me to take a few images.
 While I waited, I watched several passing Tasmanian Thornbills gleaning insects from the underside of leaves, and listened to the calling Strongbilled Honeyeaters high overhead in the towering eucalypts.
 Having snared my shots of the robin, it was time to take the short drive to the Northern end of the track.